Geobuddy/Crime-Dashboard/README.md

 ## Analysis

+The analysis section shown in (**Figure 5**), is a section of the dashboard in which the user can input two different crime type variables under the “Offence Group” dropdown to visualise and compare their trends.
+Similar to the graphs and charts in the previous section, this section enables the user to carry out a comparative analysis between two crime types identifying whether certain crimes follow similar trends and patterns.

 <img width="1440" alt="Screenshot 2019-08-20 at 10 49 48" src="https://user-images.githubusercontent.com/41435578/64069336-9701e300-cc3f-11e9-8a91-4a2d646b7705.png">

 **Figure 5:** shown the analytic section of the dashboard under the analysis tab.
 In this section, the user can compare statistics between two distinct crime types.